-- (4) A retailer must present the information set out in subclause (3) and any associated information on greenhouse gas emissions, including the format of the graph, in a manner approved by the Commission.
-The Commission will consult with the Department DSDBI before giving or refusing its approval. - (4A) Schedule 7 contains three examples of narrative and graphical formats which will best meet the regulatory objective if the disclosure is shown on the front of the customer bill.
-Adoption of one of these formats (or another format) nonetheless requires formal approval under subclause (4). - (5) The Department DSDBI will use best endeavours to calculate the co-efficient for a calendar year by the end of October in the preceding calendar year, and will supply it to the Commission promptly after its calculation.
-The Commission will advise the retailers of the co-efficient and publish it on the Commission's website upon receiving it from the Department DSDBI. - (6) The Department DSDBI will advise the Commission about environmental policy issues in relation to the implementation of this clause 25A. - (7) A retailer must handle a complaint by a customer relating to the subject-matter of this clause 25A in the same manner as it is obliged to handle complaints or resolve disputes in relation to bills generally under its retail licence and under the terms of its retail contract with the customer. - (8) If a retailer has a complaint about a Commission or the Department DSDBI decision taken under or pursuant to this clause 25A, or it has an unresolved customer complaint which properly relates to such a Commission or the Department DSDBI decision, it must: - (a) attempt to resolve the matter with the Department DSDBI if the matter relates to a the Department DSDBI decision; or - (b) raise the matter with the Commission if the retailer is unsuccessful in resolving the matter with the Department or if the matter relates to a decision made by the Commission.
+- (4A) Schedule 7 contains three examples of narrative and graphical formats which will best meet the regulatory objective if the disclosure is shown on the front of the customer bill.
+Adoption of one of these formats (or another format) nonetheless requires formal approval under subclause (4). - (5) DSDBI will use best endeavours to calculate the co-efficient for a calendar year by the end of October in the preceding calendar year, and will supply it to the Commission promptly after its calculation.
+The Commission will advise the retailers of the co-efficient and publish it on the Commission's website upon receiving it from DSCBIDSDBI. - (6) DSDBI will advise the Commission about environmental policy issues in relation to the implementation of this clause 25A. - (7) A retailer must handle a complaint by a customer relating to the subject-matter of this clause 25A in the same manner as it is obliged to handle complaints or resolve disputes in relation to bills generally under its retail licence and under the terms of its retail contract with the customer. - (8) If a retailer has a complaint about a Commission or DSDBI decision taken under or pursuant to this clause 25A, or it has an unresolved customer complaint which properly relates to such a Commission or DSDBI decision, it must: - (a) attempt to resolve the matter with DSDBI if the matter relates to a DSDBI decision; or - (b) raise the matter with the Commission if the retailer is unsuccessful in resolving the matter with DSDBI or if the matter relates to a decision made by the Commission.

-Neither the Commission nor this Code can bind the Department DSDBI in the discharge of its functions.
-However, subclauses (5) and (6) have been included following consultation with the Department DSDBI to properly inform retailers and customers of the role which the Department DSDBI proposes to undertake in the scheme for increasing customer awareness through electricity bills which is set out in this Code.
+Neither the Commission nor this Code can bind DSDBI in the discharge of its functions.
+However, subclauses (5) and (6) have been included following consultation with DSDBI to properly inform retailers and customers of the role which DSDBI proposes to undertake in the scheme for increasing customer awareness through electricity bills which is set out in this Code.